Liam Kelly (footballer, born 1996): Livingston

 Kelly moved to Livingston, where he had previously been on loan, for an undisclosed fee in June 2018.
 He played regularly for Livingston in the 2018–19 season, but then invoked a release clause in his contract.

 Queens Park Rangers

 On 14 June 2019, Kelly signed for Queens Park Rangers for an undisclosed fee on a four-year contract.
+It was reported that the transfers fee was £50,000 with Livingston retaining a sell on bonus.
 He made his debut on 13 August 2019, in an EFL Cup match against Bristol City saving two penalties in a 5–4 penalty shootout win.

 Motherwell (loan)

 On 6 January 2021, Kelly moved on loan to Motherwell for the remainder of the season.

 Motherwell

 On 5 July 2021, Kelly returned to Motherwell on a permanent transfer from Queens Park Rangers, signing a three-year contract.

+Return to Rangers

+On 27 June 2024, Rangers completed the signing of goalkeeper Liam Kelly on a two-year deal.
+Kelly, a former Rangers academy player, returned to Ibrox after his contract expired at Motherwell.
+Kelly made his first competitive appearance for Rangers on 21 December 2024, in a 1–0 victory against Dundee at Ibrox.
+He then started in an Old Firm game for the first time, as Rangers won 3–0 against Celtic on 2 January 2025.
+Following a dip of form for regular starter Butland, Kelly was chosen to play in a Europa League tie against Athletic Bilbao.
+He saved a penalty kick in the first leg, which ended in a goalless draw.
+Kelly played in 10 league games during the 2024–25 season, recording four clean sheets.

 International career

 Kelly has represented Scotland at various age levels, up to an including the under-21 team.

 Kelly received his first call-up to the senior Scotland squad in March 2019 for games against Kazakhstan and San Marino.
+After many call-ups to the squad, Kelly made his full international debut in a friendly against France on 17 October 2023.
+He was selected in the Scotland squad for UEFA Euro 2024.